ep2p/kademlia-api/README.md

 Github releases page only contains certain releases.
 See [all maven releases](https://search.maven.org/artifact/io.ep2p/kademlia-api) in maven repository and choose the newest one there.

 **Important**: Since version 4 many things has changed, so we recommend you to avoid using any older versions than 4.0.0.
+Latest version is always the most reliable.

 ---